Department of Curriculum & Instruction

 Licensure and Masters Program (LAMP)

-The LAMP program is designed for students who already hold a bachelor's degree and wish to pursue a teaching license.
+The LAMP program is designed for students who already hold a bachelor's degree and wish to pursue a teaching license and Master's degree.

 College Credit Plus (CCP) Credential (online)